Sunilpal9401/Power-BI-SQL-Projects/Music_Store_Analysis/Readme.md

 ```
 ![image](https://github.com/user-attachments/assets/6ac4a8e9-453b-4ed6-9cee-39aa8b5b57c5)

-#### Write query to return the email, Full name, & Genre of all Rock Music listeners.
-Return your list ordered alphabetically by email starting with A.
+#### Write query to return the email, Full name, & Genre of all Rock Music listeners.Return your list ordered alphabetically by email starting with A.

 ```sql
 SELECT DISTINCT email AS Email,concat(first_name,' ',last_name)as Full_Name, genre.name AS Name